sdcondon/SCMonoGameUtilities.DearImGui/README.md

   insane, when instead we can just use MonoGames keyboard state stuff - which does bitwise operations to look for pressed keys.

-Demos expanded significantly (the vast majority of the native ones are here now, pluus one or two others), and most re-written for better encapsulation of the individual demos.
+Demos expanded significantly (the vast majority of the native ones are here now, plus one or two others), and most re-written for better encapsulation of the individual demos.